fusioncharts/dev_centre_docs/chart-guide/advanced-charts/heat-map-chart/handling-out-of-range-data.md

 When percentage mapping is used, the lowest data value from the JSON data is considered to be the lower limit and will be displayed as 0%; the highest data value is considered as the upper limit and will be displayed as 100%.
 Color ranges have to be created with 0 as the lower limit and 100 as the upper limit.

-<p class="text-info"> You can choose to enable percentage mapping even when all your data values fall within the defined range.</p>
+>  You can choose to enable percentage mapping even when all your data values fall within the defined range.</p>

-<p class="text-info">In category based heat map chart, if you provide a category name by the attribute colorRangeLabel through the `data` element which is not defined in the `colorRange` element, the chart will show blank dataplot. </p>
+> In category based heat map chart, if you provide a category name by the attribute colorRangeLabel through the `data` element which is not defined in the `colorRange` element, the chart will show blank dataplot. </p>